Because I am your highly trained broadcast specialist.

 This is clearly causing unrest, stirring the pot.

-There's no attempt to cool this off.
+There's no attempt to cool this off from the highest levels of our government, nowhere.

-From no one, the Justice Department, the Attorney General Eric Holder, Obama, nobody has said anything about this.
+From no one, the Justice Department, the Attorney General, Eric Holder, Obama, nobody has said anything about this.

 They haven't made one effort to calm things down here.

-I guess I shouldn't be surprised, because this is the kind of chaos that I have long predicted that would happen, and I've I've I've told you since the Obama was inaugurated that this kind of chaos is what they like.
+I am I'm literally I guess I shouldn't be surprised because this is the kind of chaos that I have long predicted that would happen.

-Because this kind of chaos is when people turn to the government and say, please would you do something?
+Because this kind of chaos is when people turn to the government and say, please, would you do something?

 Which is what they want.